-The Media strategy definition is that it is a plan of action that assists your company in reaching its target audience and increasing consumer conversion rates.
+Media strategy by definition is an action plan that assists your company in reaching its target audience and increasing consumer conversion rates.
 The conversion rate is the percentage of visitors who complete the intended action after visiting your website or engaging with any other type of media that includes a call to action.
-Through a media strategy plan, customers will be more inclined to visit your site for various positive reasons as well as persuading them to continue reading the content you are releasing.
+Through a media strategy plan, customers will be more inclined to visit your site for various positive reasons as well as persuade them to continue reading the content you are releasing.
 Make use of the media strategy plan template available just for you.

 Importance of a Media Strategy Being Established

-This article has given the media planning strategy meaning as it focuses on an advertising campaign, where all of the parts come together and integrate.
-This is due to the large amount of data that must be gathered and analyzed before decisions on the creative concept can be made.
+This article has given the media planning strategy meaning as it focuses on a marketing campaign, where all of the parts come together and integrate.
+This is due to a large amount of data that must be gathered and analyzed before decisions on the creative concept can be made.
 A creative notion, on the other hand, is a broad idea that piques the audience’s interest, elicits an emotional response, and motivates them to act.
 It’s a broad concept that may be applied to all campaign messages, calls to action, communication channels, and target groups.